 The Aquatic Facility Operator (AFO) program is designed for pool operators and management staff in aquatic facility operation and management.
 This two day training program is designed to educate individuals on the systematic approach to pool operations including pool chemistry, management, pool safety, and risk reduction.

-Ages 0-7 Ever thought that the regular open swim was at the wrong time for you and your child due to nap times and all the energetic older kids?
+Ages 0-7 with Adults Ever thought that the regular open swim was at the wrong time for you and your child due to nap times and all of the energetic older kids?
 We thought so too.
-Come join us for a calm and exclusive swim time, just for you and your little ones in the zero entry area.
-Cannon, Hillyard, and Liberty Aquatic Centers 11 a.m. - 11:50 a.m.
-Comstock Aquatic Center 10 a.m. - 11:50 a.m.
-Season passes and daily admission rates apply.
-0-3 years are free.
-2018 dates coming soon!
+Come join us for a calm and exclusive swim time, just for you and your little ones.
+Cannon, Comstock, Hillyard, & Liberty Aquatic Centers.
+Free!